rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 **Note:** The default layout for multidimensional views in Kokkos is LayoutLeft on device, and LayoutRight on host.
 I believe this is due to historical reasons; Algorithms from the Trilinos library that is built upon Kokkos runs more efficiently this way.
 But again, this is application-specific.

 ## 2. Avoid the use of local memory
-### What is local memory, how to detect it's usage at compile-time.
+### What is local memory, how to detect it's usage.
-As we saw in the introduction, local memory is private to a thread and may reside in DRAM, L2 or L1, which is potentially very slow, and in any case much slower than registers.
+As we saw in the introduction's refresher, local memory is private to a thread and may reside in DRAM, L2 or L1, which is potentially very slow, and in any case much slower than registers.
 Local memory usage happens in two cases:

 - when the "stack" is used,
 - when register spilling happens.